20 FAQs on security and anti-virus software.

 - Make sure your software regularly performs a full scan of every computer you have.
 This helps catch anything that sneaks through.

 - Be on your guard.
 If your computer starts doing strange things, like running slowly or deleting files, it could be a sign of a problem.

 Usually, yes.
 Your server is a key part of your business IT system and probably holds valuable business data.
 Make sure it is protected with security software and a strong firewall.

 9. Do our Apple Macs need security software?

-Most malware and viruses target Windows computers, so Apple Macs are much less vulnerable to security threats.
+Most malware, spyware, ransomware and viruses target Windows computers, so Apple Macs are much less vulnerable to security threats.

 However, Mac viruses do exist and the number of threats is likely to grow as Mac computers become more popular.

 While Mac security software is not essential, consider using it on any Macs which hold valuable data or are vital to your business.